Admonitions

 • Frequency:

-• Use admonitions sparingly to maintain their effectiveness.
-Avoid overusing “Warning” or “Caution” admonitions, as this can lead to alert fatigue, where readers start to ignore them.
+Use sparingly.
+Overuse, especially of Warning or Caution, can lead to alert fatigue, where readers start to ignore them.

 • Localization: